2. Financial Policies

 Council will usually try to maintain the general reserve at between twice and three times the number of members multiplied by the full UK subscription rate.
 Council may allow the amount to fall below the target range in order to underwrite or subsidise occasional one-off high-value events such as European championship events, but will not do so on a regular or unsustainable basis.

-Publicity is highly important to the success of the BGA and Council will encourage and give financial support to it.
+Publicity is highly important to the success of the Association and Council will encourage and give financial support to it.
 Expenditure on publicity is a sub-category of outreach expenditure.

 Travel and administrative expenses incurred by Council members and committee chairs will be reimbursed on submission of an expense claim to the BGA Treasurer.
-Large expenditures such as long journeys and substantial assets should be pre-authorised by the BGA Treasurer, but this is not necessary for small items.
+Large expenditures such as long journeys and substantial assets should be pre-authorised by our Treasurer, but this is not necessary for small items.

-In exceptional circumstances the BGA will reimburse accommodation, meal and incidental expenses for volunteers undertaking teaching visits.
-These must be approved by the BGA Treasurer in advance of the event and preferably by Council as a whole.
+In exceptional circumstances the Association will reimburse accommodation, meal and incidental expenses for volunteers undertaking teaching visits.
+These must be approved by our Treasurer in advance of the event and preferably by Council as a whole.
 See also 9.2 Dan Visits and 9.3 Teaching Events.

 The annual accounts are produced to a professional standard suitable for showing to donors, sponsors, potential sponsors, and other friendly organisations.

-Council will review its financial management procedures annually on receipt of the draft annual accounts, including as a minimum all matters recommended by the BGA auditor for such review.
+Council will review its financial management procedures annually on receipt of the draft annual accounts, including as a minimum all matters recommended by our Auditor for such review.